ORACARE

 gas/oxidizer

-Activated chlorine dioxide has the ability to reach all areas of the mouth safely and more effectively than your standard OTC rinse.
+Chlorine dioxide gas has the ability to reach all areas of the mouth safely and more effectively than your standard OTC rinse.

 History